Part 1: Big Bang to Present

 1951–1953: Search for the Double Helix

 “MY FAVORITE lesson from history?
-The power of positive visualisation.
+The power of positive visualization.

-“Conceive It, Believe It, Prove It: if there’s a better definition of the Scientific Method, I’ve never heard it!”
+“Conceive It, Believe It, Prove It: if there’s a better definition of the Scientific Method, I’ve never been taught it.”

 Prof. Michael E. Mann